Stacy Keach: Television

 Keach's first-ever experience as a series regular on a television program was playing the lead role of Lieutenant Ben Logan in Caribe in 1975.
 He played Barabbas in 1977's Jesus of Nazareth, and portrayed Jonas Steele, a psychic and Scout of the United States Army in the 1982 CBS miniseries, The Blue and the Gray.
 He later portrayed and is best known as Mike Hammer in the CBS television series Mickey Spillane's Mike Hammer and The New Mike Hammer from 1984 to 1987.
 He returned to the role of Hammer in Mike Hammer, Private Eye, a new syndicated series that aired from 1997 to 1998.
 In 1988, he starred as Ernest Hemingway in the made-for-TV movie Hemingway.
 He also hosted segments for the Encore Mystery premium cable network in the late 1990s and 2000s.

 In 2000, he played Ken Titus, the sarcastic, chain-smoking, five-times-divorced functional alcoholic father of the title character in Fox's sitcom Titus.
 Cast members of Titus have commented they enjoyed working with Keach because he would find a way to make even the driest line funny.

-Keach lent his voice to The Simpsons episodes "Hungry, Hungry Homer", "Old Yeller-Belly", "Marge and Homer Turn a Couple Play", and "Waiting for Duffman", portraying Duff Brewery President Howard K. Duff VIII, and the Batman Beyond episode "Lost Soul" as an artificial intelligence.
+Keach lent his voice to The Simpsons episodes "Hungry, Hungry Homer", "Old Yeller-Belly", "Marge and Homer Turn a Couple Play", and "Waiting for Duffman", portraying Duff Brewery President Howard K. Duff VIII, and the Batman Beyond episode "Lost Soul" as Robert Vance, a deceased businessman resurrected as an artificial intelligence.
 He also guest starred in a 2005 episode of the sitcom Will & Grace, and had a recurring role as Warden Henry Pope in the Fox drama Prison Break.
+Keach was in an episode of Perry Mason.

-In 2006, he acted in the mini-series Blackbeard, made for the Hallmark Channel.
+In 2006, Keach acted in the mini-series Blackbeard, made for the Hallmark Channel.
 It was directed by Kevin Connor, and starred Angus Macfadyen, with Richard Chamberlain, David Winters, and Jessica Chastain.
+In 2010, he appeared as a recurring character in the comedy series Two and a Half Men.
 In 2011, Keach co-starred as "Pops", the father of the main character in the short lived boxing drama series Lights Out.